mluukkai/WebPalvelinohjelmointi2023/english/week1.md

 In the MVC model, the so called models are usually objects and their state is saved to the database.
 The database is usually handled in an abstract way, meaning that rarely there is the need to write SQL language and database configurations at the level of the program code.
 The details are handled by the Object Relational Mapping (ORM) library.
 The ORM used in Rails is called ActiveRecord, which works a bit differently than EclipseLink and Hibernate, which are based on the JPA standard and might be better know to Java users.

 Rails is strongly based on the __convention over configuration__ principle, which means that Rails aims at minimizing the need of configuration by defining a group of conventions for file names and their hierarchic location, among the other things.
 We will see soon what the CoC principle means for the application developer, in practice.
-In fact, Rails does allow us to break the conventions, but it such case, the developer has to configure things by hand, to some extent.
+In fact, Rails does allow us to break the conventions, but in such cases, the developer has to configure things by hand, to some extent.

 Creating applications on Rails naturally requires some kind of Ruby knowledge.
 Ruby is a dynamic-type object language which also enables functional programming.
 In other words, Ruby's code is never compiled.
 On the contrary, the interpreter executes the code command after command.
 Because there is no compiler, syntax mistakes appear only when the code is being executed, which is in contrast with languages which have to be transpiled.
 Modern developer environments help us a little, providing us with some kind of "syntax proofreading" on the go, but the developer environment help is not nearly as good as it is in Java, for instance.